Facial Action Unit Detection via Adaptive Attention and Relation: Experiments

-\textbf{Implementation Details.} Our framework is implemented based on PyTorch~\cite{paszke2017automatic}.
-As with the previous techniques~\cite{shao2018deep,shao2019facial}, each image is aligned to $3\times 200\times 200$ using similarity transformation, and is further randomly cropped to $3\times l\times l$ and mirrored.
-The crop size $l$, the structure hyper-parameter $c$, the number of frames $t$ in an input sequence, and the temporal kernel size $t^k$ are set to $176$, $8$, $48$, and $5$, respectively.
-The number of AUs $m$ is $12$ for BP4D and $8$ for DISFA, the threshold $\tau$ is $0.15$, and the hyper-parameter $\lambda^r$ is $10^{-4}$.
-We employ the SGD solver, a mini-batch size of $8$, a Nesterov momentum of $0.9$, and a weight decay of $0.0005$.
-We first train the attention learning stage for up to $12$ epochs with initial learning rate of $0.006$, and then train the spatio-temporal relation learning stage for up to $24$ epochs with initial learning rate of $0.02$.
-The learning rate is multiplied by a factor of $0.3$ at every $2$ and $6$ epochs for attention learning and spatio-temporal relation learning, respectively.
+Our AAR is implemented based on PyTorch~\cite{paszke2019pytorch}, in which all the convolutional layers employ $3\times 3$ kernels with stride $1$ and padding $1$, and all the max-pooling layers process $2\times 2$ spatial fields with stride $2$.
+As with the previous techniques~\cite{shao2021jaa,shao2019facial}, each image is aligned to $3\times 200\times 200$ using similarity transformation by fitting facial landmarks, and is further randomly cropped to $3\times l\times l$ and mirrored.
+To preserve the consistency across frames, all the $t$ frames in a specific input sequence are processed with identical cropping and identical mirroring.
+The crop size $l$, the standard deviation $\delta$, the trade-off parameter $\lambda_a$, the number of frames $t$ in an input training sequence, and the intermediate dimension $c^e$ are set to $176$, $3$, $2$, $48$, and $8$, respectively.
+The number of AUs $m$ is $12$, $8$, $10$, and $12$ for BP4D, DISFA, GFT, and Aff-Wild2, respectively.

-Following the setting of ARL~\cite{shao2019facial}, the attention learning network trained on DISFA is initialized with the parameters of the well-trained model for BP4D, in which the branches of AUs 9, 25 and 26 unavailable in BP4D are initialized from correlated AUs 10, 23 and 24 respectively.
-In each experiment of the 3-fold cross-validation, we construct the spatio-temporal AU relation graph $G$ based on the PCC results in the training set with $2$ folds.
-At test time, our framework can predict the AU occurrence probabilities of an input sequence with any number of frames, which has flexible applicability.
+We employ the stochastic gradient descent (SGD) solver, a Nesterov momentum~\cite{sutskever2013importance} of $0.9$, and a weight decay of $0.0005$ to train the adaptive attention regression network for up to $12$ epochs, in which the learning rate with initial value of $0.006$ is multiplied by a factor of $0.3$ at every $2$ epochs.
+Then we employ the Adam solver~\cite{kingma2014adam} with fixed learning rate $0.006$, and set $\beta_1=0.9$ and $\beta_2=0.999$ to train the adaptive spatio-temporal graph convolutional network for up to $12$ epochs.
+Following the settings in~\cite{zhao2016deep,li2018eac,shao2021jaa}, AAR model trained on DISFA is initialized using the parameters of the well-trained model on BP4D.